davidramiro/km96-usintl-de/README.md

 # QMK Keymap for ANSI with shortcuts for the German language

 This keymap provides an easy way to type German umlauts and eszett on the US-International keyboard layout while also resurrecting its dead keys.
 It was made for the Melody96/YMD96 keyboards.
+This branch is to be used for Keychron Q1 V2 Knob keyboards.

 ```